yasirkula/UnityGenericPool/README.md

 void Start()
 {
-	// Create a new pool
-	myPool = new PoolScript<Transform>();
+	// Create a new pool that uses prefabObject as its template myPool = new PoolScript<Transform>( prefabObject );

-	// Give the prefabObject as template to the pool but do not initially populate the pool (0)
-	// if you change 0 to 5, pool will be initialized with 5 instances of the template object available myPool.Populate( prefabObject, 0 );
+	// Populate the pool with 5 instances of the template object myPool.Populate( 5 );
 }

 void DoStuffWithPool()